Ballan Station and passing loop works

 - Vehicles, machinery and workers near level crossings, on local roads and within the rail corridor

 - Dust generation.
 Where necessary, water carts will be used for dust suppression

-- Lighting during overnight works – light will be directed away from residences where possible
+- Lighting during continuous works – light will be directed away from residences where possible

 - No impacts to existing services to your property are expected from our project works.

 Where possible we will minimise disruption to residents in the following ways: